-Per Espen is an author, a senior lecturer at the BI Norwegian Business School, and an investor.
-Per Espen recently published a highly acclaimed book on climate psychology called “What We Think About When We Try Not To Think About Global Warming”, and provides explanations, advice, and support for those who want to take an active part in creating a future where economic growth and long term sustainability can coexist.
-Per Espen is educated as a clinical psychologist, and also holds a PhD in Economics from the University of Oslo.
+Dr Per Espen StoknesPer Espen is a senior lecturer at the BI Norwegian Business School, is educated as a clinical psychologist, and holds a PhD in Economics.
+His highly acclaimed book on climate psychology, “What We Think About When We Try Not To Think About Global Warming”, looks at how to create a future where economic growth and long term sustainability can coexist.

-Edward (‘Teddy’) has spent most of his career in “the City” in London, with over 20 years as a director and chairman of a number of reinsurance broking and underwriting operations there and in New York and Copenhagen – with Indigo Underwriters, Berry Palmer & Lyle, Watson Robinson & Associates, and Grieg Fester.
-He specialised in treaty reinsurance, particularly that of credit risk, and has been instrumental in a number of important developments in his industry, including privatisations and the consolidation of the credit insurance industry.
+Edward WatsonEdward (‘Teddy’) has over 20 years as a director and chairman of a number of reinsurance broking and underwriting operations in London, New York and Copenhagen.
+He specialised in treaty reinsurance, particularly that of credit risk, as well as privatisations and the consolidation of the credit insurance industry.

-Torsten has a focus on space research, in particular remote sensing and applied physics, and has worked in a number of research institutions, corporates and SMEs.
-Torsten was co-founder and partner of Sensonomic, and continues to support our work as a consultant and in an active advisory role.
+Dr Torsten BondoTorsten has a focus on space research, in particular remote sensing and applied physics, and has worked in a number of research institutions, corporates and SMEs.
+Torsten was co-founder of Sensonomic, and continues to support our work in an advisory role.
 He holds a PhD in Space Research from the Technical University of Denmark and an MSc in Physics from Copenhagen University.

-Alan was the Director of Apple Education EMEA, then Asia between 2004-2009.
+Alan GreenbergAlan was the Director of Apple Education EMEA, then Asia between 2004-2009.
 He led the team who built Education Podcasting, and launched iTunes U in the UK and Europe.
-He is currently Director, Advisor, Consultant and VC to a portfolio of early stage education technologies and mission driven businesses in London, Berlin, Beijing and Palo Alto.
-Additionally he is a mentor at the Microsoft Ventures Accelerator, Telefonica WAYRA Accelerator, and The Duke of York’s iDEA project, London.
+He is currently involved with a portfolio of early stage education technologies and mission driven businesses, and a mentor at the Microsoft Ventures Accelerator, Telefonica WAYRA Accelerator, and The Duke of York’s iDEA project, London.